Jaseemck/KtuCseLab/README.md

 # KtuCseLab
 **KTU CSE LAB EXPERIMENTS**

-This repository include all the Lab experiments of Computer Science and Engineering Course as per the latest KTU syllabus.\
+This repository includes all the Lab experiments of Computer Science and Engineering Course as per the latest KTU syllabus.\
-We intend help the students to refer the experiment programs faster than never and make it available and accessible to all.\
+We intend to help the students to refer the experiment programs faster than ever and make it available and accessible to all.\
 The programs are prone to have bugs.
-All are welcome to open issues and pull requests.
+All are welcome to create issues and open pull requests.
 Any help is appreciated.\
 The experiments included are given below:\

 #s1\